 There are three main providers in the Galapagos.
 OK, maybe more like two and a half.
 Movistar and Claro have good coverage (relatively speaking) and CNT has a very small amount.

 CNT can be hit or miss.
 Where I live in Ecuador, CNT has the best coverage, but this is an unusual little pocket.
-Usually you won’t have much cause for complaint with either Movistar or Claro anywhere in the country, and I’d lean slightly towards Claro.
+Usually, you won’t have much cause for complaint with either Movistar or Claro anywhere in the country, and I’d lean slightly towards Claro.

 Prepay is probably the most common and hassle-free approach.
 You can get a refill (usually something like $3 or $5 worth) at almost any pharmacy and a few tiendas (little shops).
-This nice thing about the prepay route is that you won’t get any surprises.
+This nice thing about the prepaid route is that you won’t get any surprises.
 For most of the carriers, you can dial *136# and it’ll send you a message with how much credit you have left.

 Pro tip: test your phone out once the chip is installed.
 It’s a pain to go back to fix it if the person at the kiosk set it up wrong.

-The Burner Phone
+The Burner Phone – Galapagos cell phone coverage

 All you’ll be able to do with one of these phones is text and call.
 No internet, no email, but you will be able to play the classic version of Snake and a few other golden oldies 🙂

 Overall, your best bet is usually to use an unlocked phone with an Ecuadorian chip.
-That’s generally the cheapest approach, unless you have a really good roaming plan.
+That’s generally the cheapest approach unless you have a really good roaming plan.

 If you want a handy way of checking cell phone coverage around the world as you go on these awesome adventures, take a look at OpenSignal in the PlayStore.
 You can use their map to see markers of what kind of cell coverage people are getting all over, even in these remote places like the Galapagos Islands.
 It also shows you what kinds of networks are available, as well as who the providers are.